 Then:

-(a) Maximize the number of holes placed prior to bending or forming of the metal so long as those holes will not be at risk of deformation due to subsequent bending operations.
+(a) Maximize the number of holes placed before bending or forming the metal so long as those holes will not be at risk of deformation due to subsequent bending operations.

-(b) Maximize the use of existing holes as pilot holes for locating part features in subsequent punching operations.
+(b) Maximize using existing holes as pilot holes for locating part features in subsequent punching operations.

 (c) If no existing holes are available for use as internal pilot holes, utilize external pilot holes by piercing the carrier strip.